-When 120 volt power is not available, either from the power cord or the generator, the optional inverter/converter may be used, if installed.
-The control panel for the inverter is located in the front overhead cabinets.
-Once turned on, the inverter transforms 12 volt power to 120 volt power for the operation of lights, appliances, televisions, etc. The 120 volt power that is generated from the inverter is routed to the electrical sub-panel located next to the main breaker box in cabinet above the bed.
+When 120 volt power is not available, either from the power cord or the generator, the inverter/converter may be used.
+The control panel for the inverter is located above or near the entrance door.
+Once turned on, the inverter transforms 12 volt power to 120 volt power for the operation of lights, appliances, televisions, etc. The 120 volt power that is generated from the inverter is routed to the electrical sub-panel located next to the main breaker box in cabinet above the bed or in the bathroom.

 The breakers in the sub-panel are labeled to explain where the 120 volt power is routed.
 It generally supplies power to the microwave, kitchen, bath, and selected receptacles.
 The inverter is equipped with an automatic transfer switch.
-This allows automatic switching from inverter to DC charger.
-When you are connected to an outside power source or running the generator, the charge circuitry (in the inverter) will automatically switch on to charge the 12 volt batteries.
+This allows automatic switching from inverter to converter.
+When you are connected to an outside power source or running the generator, the converter (in the inverter) will automatically switch on to charge the 12 volt batteries.
 For more detailed information consult the manufacturer Owner's Manual located in the Owner Information Package.
+Your unit is equipped with a 2000 watt Magnum Energy inverter.
+When 110 VAC is present from the generator or shore power, internal switching in the inverter passes the electricity through to the appliances it controls, and turns on a charge circuit to recharge the batteries.
+The inverter is controlled by the remote panel located in the front overhead cabinet.
+The ME inverter / charger has two modes of operation: "Inverter" mode (providing power to the appliances from the house batteries), and "AC" mode (running from shore power or if your genset is running).
+When your inverter is in the "AC" mode, it passes power directly to your appliances, as well as recharges the batteries using a three stage battery charger ("Bulk", "Absorption", and "Float").
+This approach to battery charging provides rapid and complete charging cycles without placing undue stress on the batteries.
+Inverter operation is completely automatic.